convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/mobile-components/control-components/switchdefault-handler.md

 title: SwitchDefault Handler
 sidebar: c8o_sidebar
 permalink: reference-manual/convertigo-objects/mobile-application/mobile-components/control-components/switchdefault-handler/
 metadesc: Defines a  SwitchDefault Handler .
 A  SwitchDefault Handler  may be added inside a  SwitchAction .
-It helps defining actions to be executed for the
+It helps defining actions to be executed for th
 ObjGroup: Controls
 ObjCatName: control-components
 ObjName: UIActionCaseDefaultEvent